We have added support for the

 We have added support for fresh data in reports.
-This should help you better monitor your site’s performance and identify trends, patterns, and relevant changes.

 We now use 7 days as the time period for fetching data both in forward and backward parts of priority-first sync.
 We changed this time period from 30 days to 7 to improve sync speeds.
 To learn more, see our priority-first sync documentation.